 Sunbeds enable exposure to nearly 100% of skin in a controlled manner which amplifies their effectiveness for vitamin D production

-Dr Samantha Kimball, lead author and research director at Pure North S’Energy Foundation in Calgary, AB.
+Dr Samantha Kimball, lead author and research director at Pure North S’Energy Foundation in Calgary, AB (Canada).
 Suggests that tanning beds can boost Vitamin D levels.

 Tests can only determine the amount of Vitamin D that your body has and needs.
 Your doctor will measure your 25-hydroxyvitamin D3 levels to find out how much Vitamin D is active in your body.
 So, before you try anything consult your primary care physician.